What's On

 The Goods Line, Ultimo

-Gather around the fire at Vivid Fire Kitchen, the hottest hub of the festival where you’ll find flame-seared street food and live demonstrations from local and international culinary legends.
-The loaded lineup includes flaming favourites like Lennox Hastie, chef and owner of Firedoor, Australia’s only fully wood-fuelled restaurant.
+Gather around the fire at the return of Vivid Fire Kitchen, the hottest hub of the festival, where you’ll find flame-seared street food and live demonstrations from local and international culinary legends, including pitmasters, chefs and barbecue legends.

 THE DETAILS